 When and why should I hire a law firm to represent me in my truck accident case?

 Every case is unique.
 Our attorneys will help you understand the steps of filing a claim and the important steps you need to take following the truck accident.
 Many local, state, federal rules, regulations, and laws may have been violated, and our experienced Atlanta truck accident lawyers know how to apply these rules and laws to your case.
-Additionally, the Statute of Limitations for a truck accident case requires that parties filing a personal injury lawsuit must do so within two years of the date of the collision.
+Additionally, the Statute of Limitations for a truck accident case requires that parties filing a truck wreck injury lawsuit must do so within two years of the date of the collision.
 However, there are always exceptions and you should certainly discuss your case with an Atlanta truck accident law firm who knows what deadlines pertain to your case.
 It is always advisable to consult with a lawyer as soon as possible.

 In addition to understanding the legal framework and procedures for bringing successful truck accident claims, our experienced Atlanta truck accident attorneys are ready, willing, and able to battle with the team of lawyers and insurance representatives who undoubtedly represent the truck driver, the trucking company (or companies), and the insurance companies.
 Van Sant Law, LLC, has years of experience successfully taking legal fights to the trucking industry and obtaining favorable settlements and verdicts for clients.